Opening Date

 - Setting the ceremony at the worst hour for foot traffic.

-- Overlooking the owner's details or the store's orientation.
+- Overlooking the owner, legal representative, or store orientation.

 Try the Tool